Ali Kushayb: Other activity

 In April 2013, Kushayb, as commander of the Central Reserve Forces (Abu Tira) in Rahad el-Berdi in South Darfur, carried out a military attack with support from military intelligence forces after a peace treaty between the Salamat and al-Taaysha tribes had been signed.
 On 7 July 2013, Kushayb, his bodyguards, and a tea-seller standing nearby were injured by a gunman in Nyala.
 Kushayb was bleeding from his shoulders and admitted to the Nyala Police Hospital with two bullet wounds in his shoulder.
 One of the bodyguards died.
 Kushayb was transferred to a hospital in Khartoum.
 In December 2017, Kushayb was accused by leaders of the Salamat tribe of trying to kill Ali Osman Obeid, a cattle merchant, in Rahad el-Berdi.
 As of June 2019, Kushayb remained a fugitive.

 International Criminal Court case

-On 27 February 2007, Prosecutor Luis Moreno-Ocampo charged Kushayb with crimes against civilians in Darfur during 2003 and 2004, accusing him of ordering killings, rapes, and looting.
+On 27 February 2007, Prosecutor Luis Moreno Ocampo charged Kushayb with crimes against civilians in Darfur during 2003 and 2004, accusing him of ordering killings, rapes, and looting.
 An ICC arrest warrant was issued for him and Ahmed Haroun, his co-defendant, on 27 April 2007.
 In April 2008, he was released from Sudanese custody.
 In October 2008, the Sudanese authorities re-arrested Kushayb.

 According to local media, Kushayb had moved from Sudan to the Central African Republic in February 2020, being worried about arrest by Sudanese authorities during the 2019 Sudanese transition to democracy.
 Kushayb surrendered himself for arrest in June 2020, appearing before the International Criminal Court on 15 June 2020.

 In July 2021, the judges of the International Criminal Court (ICC) confirmed the indictment of Ali Kushayb, the first stemming from a UN Security Council referral.
 His trial started in April 2022.
+The defense argued that Abd-al-Rahman was a separate person from Kushayb, that the Sudanese government never provided the defense with civil status documents, military and criminal records, and that the defendant made a mistake in claiming to be Kushayb.

+On 12 December 2024, during closing arguments, the prosecutor of the ICC asked the judges to find Kushayb guilty on 31 counts, while the defense argued for acquittal on all counts.
+The trial concluded on 13 December.

+On 6 October 2025, the court found Kushayb guilty on 27 counts of murder, crimes against humanity, and war crimes.
+The case marked the first occasion that gender-based persecution was successfully prosecuted as a crime against humanity.